History of the Center

 With the completion of the thirty-seven volumes of the Collected Works and its index in 1991, the first mission of the Center for Dewey Studies ended and the staff began work on its next project: the Correspondence of John Dewey.
-Under its new director, Larry Hickman, the Center has published over 22,000 pieces of Dewey’s correspondence in four electronic volumes between 1991 and 2008.
+Under its third director, Larry Hickman, the Center has published over 22,000 pieces of Dewey’s correspondence in four electronic volumes between 1991 and 2008.
 The Correspondence richly adds to the Dewey source materials, providing an understanding of Dewey’s life and the conversations which took place between Dewey and his colleagues as he researched and wrote his many works.
-The Center is currently in the midst of its third publication project, the Dewey Class Lecture Notes, which illustrate the development of Dewey’s ideas as they were presented in the classroom during his teaching career and culminating in his published works.
+The next publication project undertaken by the Center was the two-volume electronic Class Lectures of John Dewey.
+Released in 2010 and 2015, these volumes illustrate the development of Dewey’s ideas as they were presented in the classroom during his teaching career and culminating in his published works.